 As an example, say a bottle of massage oil sold by a massage therapist causes a severe allergic reaction.
 Product liability insurance could pay the therapist's legal defense costs if the customer filed a lawsuit.

-Whether you’re a hairstylist or a permanent makeup artist, if you advertise, your business could be vulnerable to advertising injury lawsuits.
-General liability insurance covers accidental advertising injuries, including:
+If you advertise, your business could be vulnerable to lawsuits.
+General liability insurance covers lawsuits related to advertising injuries, including:

 If you launch an advertising campaign through a magazine ad, social media page, or another medium, it’s important to protect yourself with this policy.

-General liability insurance protects against many basic risks, but it doesn’t cover employee injuries, professional mistakes, or your own business property.
+General liability insurance protects against the basic risks of running a business.
+However, it doesn’t cover employee injuries, theft, and other risks.
 Personal care businesses can also benefit from:

 Business owner’s policy: A BOP bundles general liability insurance with commercial property insurance, usually at a lower rate than if the policies were purchased separately.
 It can help your business recover from a fire, burst pipe, or burglary.